Skip To Content

 2. Master in Integrative Exercise Science

-3. Modular Master of Science
+3. Master of Professional Studies

-4. Master of Public Health (Starting Fall 2024)
+4. Master of Public Health

 Supervised Practice Component: